Funding and grants

 Charles Sturt University strives for research excellence and partnership.
 We provide meaningful outcomes for industry, government, business, and communities.
 We seek to make an impact on a regional, national and global level by contributing to the economic, social and environmental sustainability and well-being of these communities.

 Research at Charles Sturt is being affected in various ways by the COVID 19 impact.
-The Research Office will be providing relevant information and updates relevant to the University Research Community.
+The Office of Research Services and Graduate Studies will be providing relevant information and updates relevant to the University Research Community.

 Affected Projects chevron_right

 Many CSU researchers will have funded projects affected by the COVID-19 restrictions including travel, access to facilities, and group gatherings.
 These restrictions may impact research team’s ability to deliver on contractual obligations and meet milestones.

 The Research Office recommends the following actions in relation to managing and preparing for project delays associated with COVID-19: